 Part of the experience involved testing our skills in the local waters.
 We rode horseback past massive, moss-covered cedars, climbing through the lush rainforest to cast into deep, clear pools.
 The following morning we climbed aboard a seaplane and landed on a high mountain lake where Alice, our most determined student, would joyfully land her first big fish.

 My only regret: Four days leaves too little time to enjoy this expansive and exquisite wilderness setting.
 My fly fishing skills had improved, but I hadn’t lounged near the imposing stone fireplace in the outside living room, lingered on my scenic deck, had a second massage, gone Coho salmon fishing or kayaked across the sound.

 The Clayoquot Wilderness Resort is located within the Clayoquot Sound Biosphere Reserve near Tofino, B.C., and is accessible via floatplane from Vancouver, B.C., and via water taxi from Tofino.
 While intimate and romantic, families are also welcome.
 Reunions and weddings are common.
 Rates include all activities, three gourmet meals and seaplane transport from Vancouver; mid-May to mid-July and end of August to the beginning of October.

 The Resort at Paws Up.
 Greenough, Montana.
-Stay at one of several clamping sites, including River Camp on the Blackfoot River and enjoy horseback riding, fly fishing, hiking and spa services.
+Stay at one of several glamping sites, including River Camp on the Blackfoot River and enjoy horseback riding, fly fishing, hiking spa services and a healthy dose of Big Sky.
 Tel.
 800-473-0601, www.PawsUp.com